Crohn’s disease horror stories: the day I pooped myself in New Zealand

 By 2009 I had got my weight up to around 150lbs (a healthy weight for me), a vast improvement on the 125lbs I had wasted down to when I was really sick.
 In fact, apart from the “bad guts” I had always had since hitting puberty, I was lucky enough to remain largely unaffected since my initiation into the Crohn’s club.
 I had yet to have any noteworthy Crohns disease horror stories.

 The first few days in New Zealand were physically a little uncomfortable for me.
 I was bloated, backed up, and jetlagged: constipated from the airline food and nearly 30 hours of flying.
 I chose to ignore what my body was trying to tell me.
 Maybe I would feel better in the morning.

 The previous year, as we both journeyed around Europe, Jack had given me the nickname of Radar.
-You see, I had this uncanny ability to navigate, even as a child, with considerable accuracy, pretty much anywhere.
+I had this uncanny ability to navigate, even as a child, with considerable accuracy, pretty much anywhere.
 It was like I had an internal compass and homing pigeon instincts.
-It was with this sense of arrogance, and self-confidence, I began to direct us back to where we were staying.
+It was with this sense of arrogance and self-confidence I began to direct us back to where we were staying.